blopker/codebook/README.md

 ### Don't be annoying

 Codebook should have high signal and low noise.
 It should only highlight words that users have control over.
 For example, a misspelled word in an imported function should not be highlighted as the user can't do anything about it.

+As a consequence, Codebook only marks issues for terms where they are defined, and not where they are used.
+Correcting both the definition (flagged by Codebook) and all subsequent uses should be done by other language specific tooling - usually available as a LSP for that language.

 ### Efficient